itsToggle/plex_debrid/README.md

 ### 1) Mount your debrid services:

-*For this download automation to work, you need to mount at least one debrid service as a virtual drive.*
+*For this download automation to work, you need to mount at least one debrid service as a virtual drive.
+I highly recommend using RealDebrid, as this service will recieve updates from me first.*

 <details>
   <summary><b><u>Mounting RealDebrid</u></b></summary>